-A. Default Judgment Procedures.
-A party who wishes to obtain a default judgment must proceed by way of the procedure set forth in Attachment 2.
+- A Default Judgment Procedures.
+A party who wishes to obtain a default judgment must proceed by way of the procedure set forth in Attachment 2. - B Bankruptcy Appeals.

-B. Bankruptcy Appeals.
 Briefs must be submitted in accordance with Fed.
 R. Bankr.
 P. 8009.
-Counsel may extend these dates by stipulation submitted to the Court no later than two business days before the brief is due.

-C. Court Reporters.
+Counsel may extend these dates by stipulation submitted to the Court no later than two business days before the brief is due. - C. Court Reporters.
 The Court will order a court reporter for all criminal proceedings and all civil conferences with pro se litigants.
-In addition, the Court will order a reporter for hearings in a civil proceeding scheduled pursuant to Paragraph II.H.
-Parties seeking transcription of any other proceeding shall notify Chambers of such a request by letter.

-D. Orders to Show Cause or Motions for Injunctive Relief.
+In addition, the Court will order a reporter for hearings in a civil proceeding scheduled pursuant to Paragraph II.I.
+Parties seeking transcription of any other proceeding shall notify Chambers of such a request by letter. - D. Orders to Show Cause or Motions for Injunctive Relief.
 Except in the most extraordinary circumstances, litigants filing an order to show cause or motion for injunctive relief must provide notice to opposing counsel before doing so.
 Following conferral with opposing counsel, the party filing the order or motion shall submit to the Court an agreed-upon proposed briefing schedule.
+Parties intending to file applications for temporary restraining orders or other emergency relief, in addition to filing their applications on ECF, must send all of their papers (in text-searchable PDF format) to the Court by email.
+The email should (1) include the word "URGENT" in the subject line; (2) provide a telephone number at which the party (and any other relevant parties) can be reached; and (3) provide the relevant parties' availability for a hearing in the next few days.
+Parties should provide courtesy copies to the Court but should not hand-deliver documents without advance permission, as noted above.

 E. Part One / Miscellaneous Docket.
 Litigants must file all documents assigned a Miscellaneous Docket number with the Clerk's Office in accordance with the current procedures of the Clerk of Court.
-Litigants should send a courtesy copy of all filings to Chambers (see I.E, supra) and deliver a copy to all parties through counsel or to litigants proceeding pro se.
+Litigants should send a courtesy copy of all filings to Chambers (see I.E, supra) and deliver a copy to all parties through counsel or to litigants proceeding proceeding-pro-se.